seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Newly alighted, and come to visit you.

 **TIMON**
-They are fairly welcome.
+They are fairly welcome. /

 **FLAVIUS**
-I beseech your honour,
+/ I beseech your honor,
 Vouchsafe me a word; it does concern you near.

 **TIMON**
 Near! why then, another time I'll hear thee:
-I prithee, let's be provided to show them
+I prithee, let's be provided to show them entertainment.
-entertainment.

 **FLAVIUS**
 *\[Aside]*